jcolemang/csse374-project/README.md

 - Adapter

-  If you extend A and have an instance of B and you override all of A's methods.
+  if you extend a and have an instance of b and you override all of a's methods. and all of your methods use b

 - Abstract Decorator